-Challenges or opportunities can be based in accounting, finance, marketing, operations, human resources, and the like.
+Challenges or opportunities can be based in finance, marketing, operations, human resources, and the like.

-Once companies are identified, students are paired with a business and work, over the course of a semester, to frame the challenge or opportunity and identify a possible solution.
+Once companies are identified, students are paired with a business for a semester and work to frame the challenge or opportunity and identify a possible solution.
 Professionally and academically-experienced faculty advisors guide students through this process, ensuring students receive better results and a more realistic project experience.

 Faculty members with numerous years of professional and academic experience, guide the student-led CAP teams.

 Project participants are businesses, organizations, and non-profit institutions within the business community that are eager to help mold and shape future business leaders.

 Experiential learning is hands-on, real-life learning.
-It blends theory and practice in a cycle that is dependent upon continuous reflection by students, with their conclusions being adjusted as new information and learning is discovered.
+It blends theory and practice in a cycle that is dependent upon continuous reflection by students who must adjust their conclusions as new information and learning is discovered.
 Through experiential learning experiences, students develop the ability to:

 - Think independently